lnx-git/istro-rt/nn_train/data/README.md

-Images (from dataset directory) have to be stored here in following subdirectories (in PNG format without the "_mask" suffix):
+Images (from dataset directory) have to be stored here in following subdirectories (in PNG format without the "_mask" suffix) - see "_data1.txt":

 val/image/\*.png \
 val/masks/\*.png \